 If you want to use uncertain_panda, you need to call the following line at the beginning of your script/notebook:

+'''

 from uncertain_panda import pandas as pd

+'''

 This will load pandas as normal, but will add the uncertainty calculations described in the following.
-It is basically equivalent to do import pandas as pd and then add the additional features of uncertain_panda by hand.
+It is basically equivalent to do and then add the additional features of uncertain panda by hand.